 |Applicants Who Submit SATs||14%|

 These are the application deadlines for Alabama State University.

 |Regular Decision||Yes||July 31||August 15|

 Alabama State University does not offer early decision or early action.

-Transfer student admissions is slightly difficult.
-For applicants who are not residents of Alabama, getting into Alabama State University is slightly difficult.
+For applicants who are non-residents, getting into Alabama State University is not difficult.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college decides which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the areas where you shine.